Coursera is one of the biggest names in online education. There’s no refuting that.

 Navigating the site and understanding the material is very straightforward with Coursera.

 Coursera offers courses in math and logic, computer science, arts and humanities, data science, language learning, social sciences, personal development, and physical science and engineering—any critical, core college-level skill/educational material that you could expect from the likes of Duke and Stanford.

-These are introductory courses that get you used to an instructor and their teaching style in the hopes that you will then sign up for their other courses, which cost money.
+Coursera’s free courses are introductory courses and in a way a free trial that gets you used to an instructor and their teaching style in the hopes that you will then sign up for their other courses, which cost money.

-All courses are pre-recorded, though you can still have access to contact information by instructors, who answer mostly at their leisure.
+All courses are pre-recorded, though you can still have access to contact information from instructors, who answer mostly at their leisure.

 MasterTrack certificates allow you to take one full college semester online and get on the fast track to mastering a specific skill of your choosing.